Best smart speakers of 2020: Google Nest Mini, Amazon Echo Dot, and Apple HomePod compared

 Deciding which assistant you want at the center of your smart home is a tough call.
 Both Alexa and Google Assistant work with lots of devices.
 Both help you organize and control them easily.
 While Google Assistant is a little smarter, Alexa works with more smart home devices and makes setup with voice commands easier.

-Ultimately, we'll give the smart-home edge in the best smart speaker category to Amazon thanks to Alexa and the $150 Echo Plus.
+Ultimately, we'll give the smart-home edge in the best smart speaker category to Amazon thanks to Alexa and the $100, 4th generation Amazon Echo.
 Alexa can send alerts if your smart speaker hears glass breaking or a smoke detector blaring.
-The Echo Plus combines the usual Alexa smarts with a speaker that sounds good and has a smart-home hub built in so you can sync your small sensors with it instead of needing to buy more gear.
+The newest Echo combines the usual Alexa smarts with a speaker that sounds great and has a smart-home Zigbee hub built in so you can sync your small sensors with it instead of needing to buy more gear.
 Read the Amazon Echo Plus review.

 Siri's first smart speaker adapts its sound to the room you're in and sounds fantastic playing all genres of music.
 Its sound quality outclasses the Sonos One and even squeaks by the similarly priced Google Home Max.
 Thanks to Siri, you can also use an Apple HomePod to control your smart home products with the sound of your voice, ask for help as you would with the other smart speakers and answer phone calls coming to your iPhone.